PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 limit for the new family module and prevents the builder from returning to the legacy file.

+QLinearMatMul and QGemm now share the dedicated 238-line `op_builders/qlinear_fc.py` family module.
+This second mechanical extraction reduces `op_builders/quantized.py` from 2,850 to 2,634 lines while preserving the public builder imports and registry dispatch.
+Pre-extraction normalized ModelIR fingerprints are fixed as executable tests:
+`633d083445fcf765023a948c038c0956c7a0b7646b73bdac0bb65cf4c14173c8`
+for QLinearMatMul and
+`bf71085f2cc3a5981b209b6d5b02cc65ea55a41251465229a5ef1636a319f70f`
+for QGemm; each contains 9 operators and 16 tensors.
+The CRNN corpus model also retains its exact fixed-seed metrics through the new dispatch path.

 `dynamics_rife_sim.onnx` remains an active non-pass with the normalized reason `invalid_onnx_concat_spatial_mismatch_64_128`.
 The source passes the structural ONNX checker but ONNX Runtime rejects it during shape inference at